noamtcohen/AudioStreamer/README.md

     node js-server/server.js

 and open http://localhost:8080/index.html in a browser.
+For remote installations, you can edit line 17 of js-client/site.js with your domain name/ip.